mlciagathungu/pythonClassWork/README.md

    7. Identity operators
       Is : returns true if both comparisons refer to the same object.
       Is not : returns true if they refer to different objects.
+## 3. Conditional statement
+1. If ,elif and else statements
+   If condition:
+    Code to be executed
 ## Loops
 1. For loop
    Iterates (loop) over sequences \; list, dictionary, tuple, string and range.